QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note.md

 {{< /highlight >}}

 `(first argument)`: the argument is a non-empty list, possibly consists of more lists.
-The function returns the a list consists of all the first s-expressions within the first level lists in argument.
+The function returns a list consists of all the first s-expressions within the first level argument lists.

 {{< highlight scheme >}}
 ; (firsts ((five plums) (four) (eleven green oranges))) -> (five four eleven)